Zhuse/Chip8_Emulator/README.md

 1. Download SDL2 from https://www.libsdl.org/download-2.0.php
 2. Change the lines in the makefile to point to SDL2's include and library folders.
 3. Run `make`

-## To-do
-1. Non-blocking sound
-2. Bug fix with Rush Hour where menu does not process keyboard input.